veliovgroup/ostrio-analytics/README.md

 ## Advanced

-Explode advanced settings and its usage
+Explore advanced settings and its usage

 ---